Editorial: This post was last updated October 15th, 2022.

 With the web’s increased emphasis on security, all sites should operate on HTTPS.
-Installing an SSL allows you to make that transition with your website.
-But it can also have an unintended consequence for sites that have been operating on HTTP previously: Mixed content warnings.
+Installing an SSL certificate allows you to make that transition with your website.
+But it can also have an unintended consequence for sites that have been operating on HTTP previously: Mixed content issues and warnings.

-Today, let’s look at these common errors, what causes them, and how you can fix them.
+In this post, we’ll take a look at common reasons for mixed content errors, what causes them, and how you can fix them on your website.

 Mixed content warnings happen when a site’s content loads through a mix of HTTP and HTTPS connections.